MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/resources-estimator.md

 ## Programmatically retrieving the estimated data

-In addition to a TSV table, you can programmatically retrieve the resources estimated during the run via the `Data` property of the Resources Estimator.
+In addition to a TSV table, you can programmatically retrieve the resources estimated during the run via the `Data` property of the resources estimator.
 The `Data` property provides a `System.DataTable` instance with two columns: `Metric` and `Sum`, indexed by the metrics' names.

 The following code shows how to retrieve and print the total number of `QubitClifford`, `T` and `CNOT` operations used by a Q# operation: